pennello/ytdl/readme.md

 Documentation
 -------------
 `ytdl` has a number of commands.
-In fact, the commands themselves are subdivided into command groups, wich commands underneath each group.
+In fact, the commands themselves are subdivided into command groups, with commands underneath each group.
 All levels of invocation are well-documented with support for a `--help` option.
 Run `ytdl --help` to get started.